-Stock market today: Asian shares are mixed as markets brace for the US inflation report
+Stock market today: Global shares mostly rise as markets brace for US inflation report

 Inflation in China also remains a huge concern.
 “A slowdown in consumer spending and high-interest rates remain issues for the global economy,” said Teng.

-Stocks have cooled in August since soaring 19.5% through the first seven months of the year.
-Several reasons are behind the mini-pullback, including criticism that Wall Street too quickly formed a consensus that inflation will keep cooling, the economy will keep growing and the Federal Reserve has already finished its hikes to interest rates.
+Biden signed an executive order Wednesday that covers advanced computer chips, micro electronics, quantum information technologies and artificial intelligence.
+The order seeks to blunt China’s ability to use U.S. investments in the country’s technology companies to upgrade its military, but also to preserve broader levels of trade that are vital for both nations’ economies.

-Economists say the last bit of improvement to get inflation down to the Fed’s 2% target may be the toughest part.
-Fed officials have said repeatedly that their upcoming decisions on interest rates will depend on the latest economic data, on inflation and the job market in particular.
+“Chinese indices are up and down.
+Up, thanks to measures that the Chinese government announced to support the economy, down because of plunging export-import, deflation worries following another round of soft trade, CPI and PPI numbers since the start of the week, and the jitters that the U.S. could limit investments to China,” Ipek Ozkardeskaya, a senior analyst at Swissquote Bank, said.

-“With risks turning increasingly two-sided, Fed officials are beginning to shift the focus toward how long to hold rates steady at sufficiently restrictive levels,” according to economists at Deutsche Bank.
+U.S. Federal Reserve officials have said repeatedly that their upcoming decisions on interest rates would depend on the latest economic data, especially for inflation and the job market.

 A rise in inflation that’s much worse than expected could raise fears that the Fed’s job in battling inflation is far from done and that it may have to keep hiking interest rates.
 At the least, it could push the Fed to keep rates high for longer than expected.